-Needless to say this spurred me on to have a second opinion and I was advised to take vitamins again, but also encouragedto seek CBT, Cognitive Behavioural Therapy as there may be some issue behind it.
+Needless to say, this spurred me on to have a second opinion and I was advised to take vitamins again but also encouraged to seek CBT and Cognitive Behavioural Therapy as there may be some issue behind it.

 Where you can find James

 I found James’ story really interesting which is why I wanted to share it with you.
 I know people with autism often have issues with certain foods due to having Ben and knowing the issues he faces now and has in the past but I wasn’t really aware of this so it has enlightened me.

 Has it made you think differently?
 What are your thoughts?